Skip to content

 Best text messaging service for business: SimpleTexting

-SimpleTexting is a fine choice if you want to run and optimize SMS marketing campaigns.
-The service excels at sending bulk messages to a list of contacts, and its intuitive user interface (UI) is easy to navigate.
+If you’re looking for a texting service that offers mass SMS campaigns, SimpleTexting could be for you.
+It enables you to send bulk messages to a list of contacts, and its intuitive user interface (UI) is easy to navigate.

 With SimpleTexting, you can set up an auto-responder to send new customers basic details, follow-up texts, or coupon codes based on specific keywords.